mpalash/aliakbarmehta/pages/cv.md

 :   *Exhibition Curator*: **SOAK**, D/func.t, Helsinki, FI

 ## Artist Talks / Conferences

+2022
+:   *Artist talk*: **Burn All the Books that call you the unknown: Radical Archives**, Party Office b2b Fadescha, documenta fifteen, Kassel, DE

+2022
+:   *Panelist*: **How to work together – tools and practices for transgressional collective work**, Stop Hatred Now!
+Festival, UrbanApa, Helsinki (online)

 2021
 :   *Panelist*: **Decolonisation in the arts and cultural fields**, part of ‘In Conversation with the Finnish Institutes' moderated by Monica Gathuo, The Finnish Institute UK+Ireland, (online)